 D Display Contents Name A virtual interface name.
 Even if the virtual interface is changed, the original name is displayed.
+A virtual interface name.
+Even if the virtual interface is changed, the original name is displayed.
 Status Active The status of a virtual interface is active status.
 Inactive The status of a virtual interface is inactive status.
-Mode t Fast switching mode d NIC switching mode (logical IP address takeover function) e NIC switching mode (physical IP address takeover function) р Standby patrol function (automatic fail-back if a failure occurs) q Standby patrol function (immediate automatic fail-back) v Virtual NIC mode с GS linkage mode CL ON Cluster resource OFF None cluster resource Device (ON) Enabled.
+Mode t Fast switching mode d NIC switching mode (logical IP address takeover function) e NIC switching mode (physical IP address takeover function) р Standby patrol function (automatic fail-back if a failure occurs) q Standby patrol function (immediate automatic fail-back) v Virtual NIC mode с GS linkage mode CL ON Cluster resource OFF None cluster resource Device vice (ON) Enabled.
 The status if the interface is enabled and also available.
-For the standby patrol interface, the status is displayed if the transfer path is valid.
+For the stand interface, the status is displayed if the transfer path is valid.
 (OFF) Disabled.
 The status if the virtual interface in disabled.
-For Fast switching mode and GS linkage mode, it also displays the status when the failure is detected in the remote systems.
-In NIC switching mode, it displays the status when the standby patrol function is disabled.
-If the virtual interface is in the active state in Virtual NIC mode, this shows the status of interfaces in standby.
+For Fast switching model linkage mode, it also displays the status when the failure is detected in the systems.
+In NIC switching mode, it displays the status when the stand function is disabled.
+If the virtual interface is in the active state in Virtual NIC mode, this status of interfaces in standby.
 (STOP) Ready for use.
 The status immediately after configuring the environment for NIC switching mode.
-Error in one system.
+(FAIL) Error in one system.
 Displays the status if the failure is detected on standby patrol function.
 Displays the status when an interface detects a link down in Virtual NIC mode.
 (CUT) Unused.
-Displays the status if temporally dispatched by hanetnic delete command, o NIC is provided on startup of the operating system.
+Displays the status if temporally dispatched by hanetnic delete command, or no NIC is provided on startup of the operating system.